phpearth/docs/faq/general/errors.md

 ---
-title: "How to show errors in PHP?"
+title: "How to show and handle errors in PHP?"
-read_time: "1 min"
+read_time: "5 min"
-updated: "October 23, 2015"
+updated: "August 16, 2016"
 group: "general"
 permalink: "/faq/how-to-show-errors/"
+redirect_from:
+  - "/tutorials/error-handling.html"
+  - "/tutorials/error-handling"

 compass:
   prev: "/faq/how-to-send-email-with-php/"
   next: "/faq/excel-and-php/"
 ---

 When you develop you will definitely want to turn on error reporting in PHP.
 It gives you valuable information why something failed.
-Let's check error reporting directives in `php.ini`:
+Let's check some of the most important error reporting directives in `php.ini`:

 * **error_reporting**